PMunch/futhark/README.md

 can pass `-d:echoForwards` and they will be written out in the terminal while compiling.

+NOTE: Since the forward declaration has all the pragmas for passing it on as C compatible symbols you don't actually need to have these pragmas attached to your implementation which makes it a bit cleaner.
+And the procedure can of course be written in camelCase if you prefer, it will still match the forward declaration.

 # Shipping wrappers
 If you've built wrappers with Futhark, and expanded them with a Nim interface and now it's time to share them.
 This section will give some best-practices on